SGT-Cho/LLM_for_Beginners/README.md

 Tokens and Tokenizer

 In Natural Language Processing (NLP), tokenization is a very important preprocessing step that breaks text into specific units.
 The tool or library used in this process is the tokenizer.
 Let’s learn about this in more detail.
 1. What is a Token?

 	A token is a small semantic unit obtained by splitting text (sentences, paragraphs, etc.).
 The way you split can vary, producing different types of token units.

 	1.1 Word-level
-	•	A simple method that splits based on whitespace or punctuation.
+		•A simple method that splits based on whitespace or punctuation.
-	•	Example: “나는 학교에 간다.” → [“나는”, “학교에”, “간다.”]
+		•Example: “나는 학교에 간다.” → [“나는”, “학교에”, “간다.”]

 	1.2 Morpheme-level (used in Korean)
-	•	Often used for Korean.
+		•Often used for Korean.
-	•	Example: “나는 학교에 간다.” → [“나”, “는”, “학교”, “에”, “가”, “ᄂ다”, “.”]
+		•Example: “나는 학교에 간다.” → [“나”, “는”, “학교”, “에”, “가”, “ᄂ다”, “.”]

 	1.3 Subword-level
-	•	Uses algorithms like BPE, WordPiece, SentencePiece to split into smaller-than-word units.
+		•Uses algorithms like BPE, WordPiece, SentencePiece to split into smaller-than-word units.
-	•	Example: “unhappy” → [“un”, “happy”]
+		•Example: “unhappy” → [“un”, “happy”]
-	•	Example: “unbelievable” → [“un”, “believable”]
+		•Example: “unbelievable” → [“un”, “believable”]

 2. What is a Tokenizer?

 	A tokenizer is a tool (or library) that splits text into tokens according to certain rules or algorithms.

 	2.1 Rule-based Tokenizer
-	•	Splits using predefined rules such as whitespace, punctuation, or patterns (regex).
+		•Splits using predefined rules such as whitespace, punctuation, or patterns (regex).
-	•	Example: split(), simple regex-based splitting.
+		•Example: split(), simple regex-based splitting.

 	2.2 Trained Tokenizer
-	•	Automatically creates a token vocabulary by training on a corpus of data, learning the rules.
+		•Automatically creates a token vocabulary by training on a corpus of data, learning the rules.
-	•	BPE (Byte-Pair Encoding), WordPiece, SentencePiece are representative examples.
+		•BPE (Byte-Pair Encoding), WordPiece, SentencePiece are representative examples.
-	•	Also used in large language models (e.g., BERT, GPT).
+		•Also used in large language models (e.g., BERT, GPT).

 3. Why is Tokenization Important?
 4. Improved Accuracy
-	•	Splitting text into correct units increases the accuracy of subsequent tasks like morphological analysis or POS tagging.
+	•Splitting text into correct units increases the accuracy of subsequent tasks like morphological analysis or POS tagging.
 5. Vocabulary Management
-	•	If you only split by words, your vocabulary can become huge, but with subword methods, you can handle rare words and neologisms efficiently.
+	•If you only split by words, your vocabulary can become huge, but with subword methods, you can handle rare words and neologisms efficiently.
 6. Maximize Model Performance
-	•	Poor tokenization can make it difficult to train the model or degrade performance at inference time.
+	•Poor tokenization can make it difficult to train the model or degrade performance at inference time.
-	•	Models like BERT or GPT are trained on consistent tokenization rules.
+	•Models like BERT or GPT are trained on consistent tokenization rules.
 7. Considerations for Korean Tokenization
 8. The need for morphological analysis
-	•	Korean has various postpositions and endings, making it difficult to tokenize by whitespace alone.
+	•Korean has various postpositions and endings, making it difficult to tokenize by whitespace alone.
 9. Various elements within a word
-	•	“학교에” → [“학교”, “에”]
+	•“학교에” → [“학교”, “에”]
-	•	“학교에서” → [“학교”, “에서”]
+	•“학교에서” → [“학교”, “에서”]
-	•	Must split postpositions, endings, etc. to get the desired accuracy.
+	•Must split postpositions, endings, etc. to get the desired accuracy.
 10. Irregular spacing
-	•	Because spacing is often not strictly followed, purely rule-based approaches have limitations.
+	•Because spacing is often not strictly followed, purely rule-based approaches have limitations.
 11. Representative Tokenizers

-	•	NLTK (English)
+	•NLTK (English)
-	•	One of the most widely used NLP libraries in Python
-	•	Provides word tokenization, sentence tokenization, stopword removal, etc.
+	•One of the most widely used NLP libraries in Python •Provides word tokenization, sentence tokenization, stopword removal, etc.
-	•	KoNLPy (Korean)
+	•KoNLPy (Korean)
-	•	Integrates multiple morphological analyzers (Twitter, Kkma, Hannanum, etc.)
+	•Integrates multiple morphological analyzers (Twitter, Kkma, Hannanum, etc.)
-	•	Specialized for Korean, offering morphological analysis, POS tagging, etc.
+	•Specialized for Korean, offering morphological analysis, POS tagging, etc.
-	•	BPE, SentencePiece, WordPiece
+	•BPE, SentencePiece, WordPiece
-	•	Subword-based tokenizers
+	•Subword-based tokenizers
-	•	Used in large language models such as BERT, GPT, RoBERTa, etc.
+	•Used in large language models such as BERT, GPT, RoBERTa, etc.

 6. Summary

-	•	Token
+	•Token
-	•	The result of splitting text into small units (words, morphemes, subwords, etc.)
+	•The result of splitting text into small units (words, morphemes, subwords, etc.)
-	•	Tokenizer
+	•Tokenizer
-	•	A tool or algorithm for splitting text according to a specified criterion
+	•A tool or algorithm for splitting text according to a specified criterion •Tokenization
-	•	Tokenization
-	•	A core preprocessing step in NLP.
+	•A core preprocessing step in NLP.
 Good tokenization can significantly improve model performance and manage vocabulary effectively.
-	•	For Korean, morphological analysis or subword-based methods are commonly used.
+	•For Korean, morphological analysis or subword-based methods are commonly used.

 In conclusion, proper tokenization can greatly improve data quality and model performance.
 It is important to choose a tokenizer suited to your NLP project and devise a tokenization strategy that reflects the linguistic characteristics of each language.